 How much does it cost to travel to Grand Canyon National Park?

-You should plan to spend around $168 per day on your vacation in Grand Canyon National Park.
-This is the average daily price based on the expenses of other visitors.
+A typical traveler spends $203 per day on a trip to Grand Canyon National Park.
+This is the average daily price for a vacation in Grand Canyon National Park based on the expenses of other visitors.

 Past travelers have spent, on average for one day: